 Increasing parental income may be one solution to lowering the transmission of low educational attainment.
 Research by Barnardos reveals that for every 1 percent increase in a parent’s income, their child’s math and reading scores increase by 4 percent.

-Ensuring equitable and free access to education is the next step to breaking the cycle of inheriting poverty.
+Ensuring equitable and free access to education is the next step to breaking the cycle of inherited poverty.
 The economic benefits of guaranteeing children from low-income households access to education far outweigh the cost of having an educated population.

-As UNICEF aptly stated in a 2012 report, “a commitment to protecting children from poverty is therefore more than a slogan or a routine inclusion in a political manifesto; it is the hallmark of a civilized society.”
+As UNICEF aptly stated in a 2012 report, “a commitment to protecting children from poverty is, therefore, more than a slogan or a routine inclusion in a political manifesto; it is the hallmark of a civilized society.”

 – Daniela Sarabia